ohniluap/ohniluap/README.md

 👀 I'm interested in evolving professionally as a developer and learn as much as possible along this path.

-🌱 I’m currently learning Python and Machine Learning.
+🌱 I’m currently learning Python and Django.
 ##
 <div>
   <a href ="https://github.com/ohniluap">